-One place to sell and get paid: manage all your selling and payments needs from within your eBay account.
+One place to sell and get paid: manage all your selling and payment needs from within your eBay account.

 - Simpler bills: all your fees in one place on your eBay bill.